josueBarretogit/manga-tui/README.md

 ## Credits

 Many thanks to Mangadex for providing the free API please consider supporting them ❤️  <br />
-Many thanks to [Ratatui](https://github.com/ratatui-org) for making such a good library for making TUI's 🐭 <br />
+Many thanks to the [Ratatui organization](https://github.com/ratatui-org) for making such a good library for making TUI's 🐭 <br />
 Many thanks to the developer of the [Ratatui-image crate](https://crates.io/crates/ratatui-image) for providing a widget that renders images in the terminal 🖼️ <br />

-Consider giving a start to this project ⭐
+Consider giving a star to this project ⭐